guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 docker volume inspect [volume_name]
 ```

+Another way to persist data in Docker is by using bind mounts, which map directories on the host machine (any location) to directories in a container.
+It's good for persistent and editable data.

+Bind Mount Uses Cases
+- Hot reloading an application within a container while changing code from outside of it
+- Backing up and restoring Docker volumes
+- Faster one-off containers (from con jobs or other scheduled tasks)

+Just like regular volumes, bind mount can be in the long way or short way, with `docker run --mount` or `docker run -v`.

+>[!example] Bind mount - long way
+>```shell
+>docker run --mount "type=bind, source=DIR, destination=dir, readonly, [advanced]" ...
+>```
+>type: will always be bind
+>source: directory on the computer to mount
+>destination: directory within the container to map source directory to
+>

+Bind mounts accept two advanced configuration parameters: `bind-propagation` and `selinux-label`.
+- bind-propagation: configures how sub-mount are presented
+- selinux-label: configures whether mount can be shared with other containers

+>[!example] Bind mount - short way
+>```shell
+>docker run -v "source:destination:[ro]" ...
+>```
+>On some systems `source` might need to be an absolute directory (full path).
+Destination will be created as a directory if it doesn't exist!

 While volume and bind mount can be used to share data between the host machine and a container, they work differently and have different use cases.

 Unlike Docker volume, the data inside a bind mount is not stored outside the container.
 If the container is removed, the data will be lost.